-As well as London’s legendary twinkling lights displays and festive Candlelight concerts that are bringing festive cheer to the city this winter, there are many beautiful Christmas light festivals, light trails, and light shows to see too!
-So, without further ado – here are the best Christmas light festivals in London for 2024–2025:
+London has no shortage of stunning Christmas events and attractions that bring festive cheer to the city.
+From the city’s legendary twinkling lights displays to festive Candlelight concerts, Christmas markets, and Winter Wonderland itself, the city is overflowing with cheer.
+But that’s not all; there are also plenty of beautiful Christmas light festivals, light trails, and light shows to see, too!
+So, without further ado, here are the best Christmas light festivals in London to check out this winter.

-The Southbank Centre’s Winter Lights have returned once more for the ’24/’25 season, with a dazzling collection of outdoor artworks that brighten up the area gloriously.
+The Southbank Centre’s Winter Lights have returned once more for the ’25/’26 season, with a dazzling collection of outdoor artworks that brighten up the area.
 Oh, and there’s no need for a ticket for this one.
 You can just turn up and marvel at the displays of light and colour.
-Check out their website for further details.

 📍 Belvedere Road, London, SE1 8XX.